This article steps you through how to create a recipe or sub recipe. This article is also available as a video tutorial, click to play below.

 Retention factors you've set are shown beside the ingredient, as shown here:

-Setting retention factors for ingredients accounts for vitamin and mineral loss during cooking.
+Setting retention factors for ingredients accounts for vitamin, mineral and alcohol loss during cooking.
 When an ingredient is used in a very small quantity you can often ignore it.

 Set the serves

 You can set serves either as a number of serves or as the weight of one serve.